exosite-archive/exoline/README.md

   exo [--help] [options] <command> [<args> ...]

 Commands:
   read           Read data from a resource. write          Write data at the current time. record         Write data at a specified time. create         Create a resource from a json description passed on stdin (with -),
-              or using command line shorthand (other variants). listing     List the RIDs of a client's children. info        Get metadata for a resource in json format. update      Update a resource from a json description passed on stdin. map         Add an alias to a resource. unmap       Remove an alias from a resource. lookup      Look up a resource's RID based on its alias cik. drop        Drop (permanently delete) a resource. flush       Remove time series data from a resource. usage       Display usage of One Platform resources over a time period. tree        Display a resource's descendants. script      Upload a Lua script spark       Show distribution of intervals between points. copy        Make a copy of a client. diff        Show differences between two clients. ip          Get IP address of the server. data        Read or write with the HTTP Data API. portals     Invalidate the Portals cache for a CIK by telling Portals a particular procedure was taken on client identified by <cik>. share       Generate a code that allows non-owners to access resources revoke      Revoke a share code or CIK activate    Activate a share code or CIK deactivate  Deactivate a share code or expire a CIK clone       Create a clone of a client spec        Determine whether a client matches a specification (beta) transform   Transform data on in a dataport by mapping all values (alpha)
+                 or using command line shorthand (other variants). listing        List the RIDs of a client's children. info           Get metadata for a resource in json format. update         Update a resource from a json description passed on stdin. map            Add an alias to a resource. unmap          Remove an alias from a resource. lookup         Look up a resource's RID based on its alias cik. drop           Drop (permanently delete) a resource. flush          Remove time series data from a resource. usage          Display usage of One Platform resources over a time period. tree           Display a resource's descendants. twee           Display a resource's descendants.
+Like tree, but more wuvable. script         Upload a Lua script spark          Show distribution of intervals between points. copy           Make a copy of a client. diff           Show differences between two clients. ip             Get IP address of the server. data           Read or write with the HTTP Data API. portals        Invalidate the Portals cache for a CIK by telling Portals a particular procedure was taken on client identified by <cik>. share          Generate a code that allows non-owners to access resources revoke         Revoke a share code or CIK activate       Activate a share code or CIK deactivate     Deactivate a share code or expire a CIK clone          Create a clone of a client makeShortcuts  Build a list of shortcuts from a client ndup           Duplicate a value in a dataport spec           Determine whether a client matches a specification (beta) transform      Transform data on in a dataport by mapping all values (alpha)

 Options:
   --host=<host>        OneP host.
 Default is $EXO_HOST or m2.exosite.com
   --port=<port>        OneP port.
 Default is $EXO_PORT or 443
-  --httptimeout=<sec>  HTTP timeout [default: 60]
-  --https              Enable HTTPS (deprecated, HTTPS is default) --http               Disable HTTPS
+  --config=<file>      Config file [default: ~/.exoline] --httptimeout=<sec>  HTTP timeout [default: 60] (default for copy is 480) --https              Enable HTTPS (deprecated, HTTPS is default) --http               Disable HTTPS
   --useragent=<ua>     Set User-Agent Header for outgoing requests